mrscallion90/nixos-config/README.txt

 [ ] https://m.youtube.com/watch?v=0QZI_m8WZ0Q
-Learn LEAN, remember trying a mathematical (functional) magical system when u had schizo episode? chase that high again [ ] Use emacs and revolve whole workflow around it like lcolonq [ ] Test reproducability in Virtual Machine
+Learn LEAN, remember trying a mathematical (functional) magical system when u had schizo episode? chase that high again [ ] Use emacs and revolve whole workflow around it like lcolonq (doom & evil emacs) [ ] Test reproducability in Virtual Machine
 [ ] networkmanager config on nixos that reconnects VPN after each wifi connection [ ] Put disko for disk volumes as well